 - Shape and roll cookies into 1 inch balls.
 Roll in sugar and place on prepared baking sheet.

-- Wait to add more cookie dough to the baking sheet until baking sheet has cooled.
+- Wait to add more cookie dough to the baking sheet until the baking sheet has cooled.
 For a quicker method, run the pan under cool water for a few seconds, dry the pan and continue.